 The Needlework Guild

 The Needlework Guild is an informal group for those interested in any type of needlework, whether you already know and enjoy your craft or want to learn.
-Meetings are held at Trinity on Mondays from 10 am – noon.
+Meetings are held at Trinity on Mondays from 10:00 a.m.-noon.
 The group has recently completed the needlepoint kneelers for the Cathedral and for Seibels Chapel.
 They continue to knit/crochet for charity, cross-stitch Christmas ornaments for the Bazaar, and mend altar linens.
 You are welcome to bring your own project to join the Needlework Guild in fellowship, too!

 Lectors participate in Sunday worship services in the Cathedral and Keenan Chapel by reading the lessons appointed for that day and reading intercessory prayers.
 They also read lessons for special services.
 Being a lector requires skill and confidence in reading in public.
 Training is required.

 Ushers extend a friendly welcome to parishioners and visitors at Sunday services.
 They pass alms basins and assist the congregation during communion.
 Ushers serve in teams and are also called on to serve at funerals and special services.
-Already an usher?
-View the schedule.
+Current ushers: view the 2024 schedule.